Luke

 v6

 egeneto "-" - it came to pass, it came about.
 Always highlighting a climax in a narrative, although Luke tells the story simply and without any fuss.
-Note that there are many additions/assumptions in the telling of this story which have developed into an elaborate urban myth, eg. that all the accommodation was taken up in Bethlehem, that Joseph and Mary were short of funds / poor, that the innkeeper forced them into his barn, ....
+Note that there are many additions / assumptions in the telling of this story which have developed into an elaborate urban myth, eg., that all the accommodation was taken up in Bethlehem, that Joseph and Mary were short of funds / poor, that the innkeeper forced them into his barn, ....
 "Now it happened that", NJB.

 v7

-en + dat. "in" - Locative.
+en + dat. "in" - [and laid him] in.
+Local, expressing space.
 "Put him to bed", Evans.

-fatnh/ (h) "a manger" - a feeding trough, or box for cattle in a stable.
+fatnh/ (h) dat. "a manger" - a feeding trough, or box for cattle in a stable.
 "Stall", Moffatt.

 Luke Introduction